eltarawy/GP_GeneticDisorderPrediction_DjangoProject/README.md

 ## Features
 User Survey:
 Application asks the user 20 questions to gather necessary information.

 Disease Prediction:
 Uses collected data to predict if the user might have a hereditary disease in the future.

 Responsive Design:
 The web app is designed to be fully responsive and can be accessed on various devices (desktops, tablets, and smartphones).

 User Authentication:

-Secure user login and registration system.
+Secure user login, logout and registration system.

 Data Privacy:
 Ensures that all user data is encrypted and stored securely.

 Detailed Results:
 Provides detailed prediction results with explanations.

 Interactive UI:
 User-friendly and interactive interface for easy navigation.
-Error Handling:

-Robust error handling.
 Disease Information Pages:
 Contains detailed pages about the diseases predicted by the application, providing users with valuable information on each condition.